joelwongjy/OpenJio/README.md

 The app should now be running locally on `localhost:3000`.

 The website should be now be live and connected with the backend server and database.

-## Features

-<b>List of core features</b>

-- Start a food order invite
-- Share a link to join the food order to various Telegram groups
-- Easy selection of food items through accessing the menu from GrabFood
-- View open food orders and the current delivery cost for each order
-- Split the cost of food and delivery among each person
-- Access to PayLah! link for payment
-- View past orders and outstanding fees owed